Conjunctive Queries with Free Access Patterns under Updates: Complexity of Dynamic CQAP Evaluation

 \begin{cor}[Theorem~\ref{thm:main_dynamic}] Let any query in $\text{CQAP}_1$, a database of size $N$, and $\eps \in [0,1]$.
 Then $Q$ admits $\bigO{N^{1 + \eps}}$ preprocessing time, $\bigO{N^{1-\eps}}$ enumeration delay, and $\bigO{N^{\eps}}$ amortised update time for single-tuple updates. \end{cor}

-For $\eps=0.5$, the update time and delay for queries in $\text{CQAP}_1$ match the lower bound in Theorem~\ref{thm:dichotomy} for all queries outside $\text{CQAP}_0$.
-This makes our approach weakly Pareto optimal for $\text{CQAP}_1$, as lowering both the update time and delay would violate the $\OMv$ conjecture.
+The proof of the corollary is given in Appendix~F of the technical report~\cite{access_pattern_arxiv}.
+For $\eps=0.5$, the amortised update time and the delay for queries in $\text{CQAP}_1$ match the lower bound in Theorem~\ref{thm:dichotomy} for all queries outside $\text{CQAP}_0$.
+This makes our approach weakly Pareto optimal for $\text{CQAP}_1$, as lowering both the amortised update time and the delay would violate the $\OMv$ conjecture.